 While away the hours at the Book Festival

 For an altogether more chilled August experience, the Edinburgh International Book Festival is the place to be.
 In the tented village created each year, you'll find an oasis of calm (at least compared to the rest of the city).
 Here book lovers can rub shoulders with world-renowned authors - or just relax in the sunshine with a deckchair, a drink and a favourite read.

 That said, there's a huge programme of events, including author readings, signings, Q&As and workshops.
 Plus the lively music and performance programme at the late night Spiegeltent means there's plenty of excitement to be had too.

 Cosy up around the fireplace at the Storytelling Festival

-After the open air extravaganza of the summer, Edinburgh's autumn brings a chill to the air.
-It’s the perfect excuse to retreat indoors for the Scottish International Storytelling Festival.
+After the open-air extravaganza of the summer, Edinburgh's chilly autumn air is the perfect excuse to retreat indoors for the Scottish International Storytelling Festival.
 Drawing heavily on traditional tale-tellers from Scotland - as well as international guests with stories from their own cultures - the festival is a very special celebration of the oral tradition.

 Where: Main venues include the Scottish Storytelling Centre and the Royal Botanic Garden.

 More info on the Storytelling Festival

 Party into the New Year at Edinburgh's Hogmanay

 There's no better way to see out the old year and celebrate the new than Edinburgh's Hogmanay.
 It's a world-famous mix of top bands, huge crowds and traditional spectacle – including ice swimming and the awe-inspiring Torchlight Parade.
 You’ll experience some of Scotland's finest contemporary culture – not to mention those amazing fireworks at the chime of midnight.